 Six Mile Water Revival

-In Oldstone he preached the law and the wrath of God if the law was broken, and a writer of the time commented that this was about all he was capable of preaching.
+In Oldstone Glendinning preached the law and the wrath of God if the law was broken, and a writer of the time commented that this was about all he was capable of preaching.
 Not on the face of it a very good mix for the Lord to pour out His blessings, but pour them out He did in 1625.
 (I believe that when the atmosphere of revival is present subjects can be preached which would not be successful at other times.)
 Multitudes became convicted of their sin through his teaching, with “a dozen in one day carried out as dead.”
-The preaching of the law opened peoples eyes to their sinfulness, with many crying out “what must I do to be saved?”
-Many lay on the floor, convicted of their sin, but not knowing how to find Jesus.
+The preaching of the law opened peoples eyes to their sinfulness, and thinking they were damned many cried out “what must I do to be saved?”
+Many lay on the floor, convicted of their sin, but did not know how to find Jesus.
 However, Glendinning could not apply the Gospel to the sin-burdened hearts of the colonists.
 He could awaken them to their sin, but not show them the way to forgiveness through Jesus.

 The revival spread from Antrim into Down and even beyond the borders of these counties.
 John Livingstone gives an account of the effect of the revival.
 "Many of those religious professors had been both ignorant and profane, and for debt and want, and worse causes, had left Scotland; yet the Lord was pleased by his word to work such change.
 I do not think there were more lively and experienced Christians anywhere than were these at that time in Ireland, and that in good numbers, and many of them persons of a good outward condition in the world.”
 All classes were changed, and the reformation of society was noticeable for some time.
 Part of the reformation was a desire of the converts to learn more about God, so a Monthly Lecture Meeting was started in Antrim.